Create a good fit

 Allow for change and growth

 Avoid over-developing the house in its initial stage, because it could restrict its ability to adapt over time.
 Make a simple building and anticipate where features like a new room or porch could be added.
 This allows the house to change and grow as circumstances change.

 Use craft as a bridge

-Skilled workmanship and fine craft are qualities all cultures admire, and their expression helps to bridge cultural and class differences.
-People experience the "thinking hand of craft" as a gift, as generosity.
+Skilled workmanship and fine craft are qualities all cultures respect, and their expression helps bridge cultural and class differences.
+People experience the "thinking hand of craft" as a gift, generosity.
 Select builders and craftspeople who realize there is more to work than a paycheck.
 Builders who take satisfaction in doing good work will be more engaged in the project if their standards of quality are shared by the owners and other participants.

 Include latest technology and comforts

 Traditional designs should not compromise contemporary life or our expectations for comfort.
 Integrate into the design the most up-to-date mechanical and communication systems, but not to stand out.
-Employ unobtrusive solutions that do not compete with the historical character of the house.
-An advantage of pre-modern houses is that most were well-adapted to climate and weather patterns by necessity.
-They lacked air conditioning or other mechanical means to compensate.
+Employ unobtrusive solutions that do not compete with the historical character of the project.
+Pre-modern houses were by necessity consciously adapted to climate and weather patterns since they lacked mechanical means, like air conditioning, to compensate.

 The current revival of regional architecture assumes that we can learn and benefit from local precedent.
-We can create better quality buildings and more satisfying places to live than what the real estate developers and architects offer today--something the avant garde and Howard Roark types don't seem to understand.
+We can create better quality buildings and more satisfying places to live than what the real estate developers and architects offer--something cutting edge and Howard Roark types don't seem to understand.

 Thanks to Russell Versaci for his "Eight Pillars of Traditional Design" from Creating a New Old House.
 And wasn't it The Fountainhead that inspired 16-year-olds to become architects?